 Some men report the acute stage can last up to a year-and-a-half.
 That’s a long time to be living with painful erections or erectile dysfunction.

 Since many men with PD reported a lessening of pain over time, a conservative approach to Peyronie’s Disease treatment was initially recommended.
-This “wait and see” tactic worked for some men.
+This “wait and see” tactic worked for some men but for many more others, an apparent risky approach as over time the plaque (fibrous) tissues become more dense and can even calcify, making it harder to break up with shock wave therapies.

 Surgery was and still is another option for men with severe pain or erectile dysfunction.
 Surgical options for Peyronie’s Disease treatment include removing the scar tissue and shortening the unaffected side of the penis.
 Penile implantation was and still is another surgical option to restore erectile ability.